Spencer House, Westminster: Restoration: 1985–1990

 Spencer House remains in the ownership of the Earls Spencer, the current freeholder being Charles Spencer, 9th Earl Spencer, brother of Diana, Princess of Wales.

 In 1985 RIT Capital Partners, the family company of Jacob Rothschild, 4th Baron Rothschild, secured a 96-year lease (with an additional 24-year option) with an annual rent of £85,000.
-Lord Rothschild and The Rothschild Investment Trust reportedly spent £16 million on restorating the House and grounds to their original appearance during the late 1980s.
+Lord Rothschild and The Rothschild Investment Trust reportedly spent £16 million restoring the House and grounds to their original appearance during the late 1980s.

 Recent history and usage

 The five-year restoration of Spencer House by Lord Rothschild culminated in a 500-person reception held on 19 November 1990 to celebrate the completion of the project; amongst the guests at the reception was the then-owner of the freehold's daughter Diana, Princess of Wales.
 The house reportedly was made available for private entertaining, with the cost of renting the building for a banquet being cited as £10,000 (exclusive of catering).
 The house had also reportedly already been used as a venue for the 50th birthday celebrations of King Constantine II of Greece, as well as a lunch which Prime Minister Margaret Thatcher hosted for George H. W. Bush.

-In November 1998 the House was used for a private party to celebrate the 50th birthday of Charles, Prince of Wales hosted by Andrew Cavendish, 11th Duke of Devonshire, Deborah Cavendish, Duchess of Devonshire and Jacob Rothschild, 4th Baron Rothschild.
+In November 1998 the House was used for a private party to celebrate the 50th birthday of Charles, Prince of Wales hosted by Andrew Cavendish, 11th Duke of Devonshire, Deborah Cavendish, Duchess of Devonshire and Lord Rothschild.

 The 2017 annual report of RIT Capital Partners noted that RIT holds Spencer House on a long lease from the Spencer Trustees that requires trustee consent for any assignment or sale, limits event frequency, reserves de minimis trustee use of the “fine rooms,” obliges external redecoration every three years and internal every seven, and mandates Sunday public opening (except August).

 Together with Lancaster House, Bridgewater House, Dudley House, Lombard House (formerly Sunderland House) and Apsley House, Spencer House is one of the last of the many aristocratic townhouses which once adorned central London.